-Stroke in children is relatively rare, but can have a profound impact on a child’s development and health.
-Early intervention by a team specially trained in children’s unique needs can result in fewer complications and better outcomes.
+Stroke in children is relatively rare, but can have a profound impact on a child’s health and development.
+Early intervention by a team specially trained in children's unique needs can result in fewer complications and better outcomes.

-At Children’s National, infants and children with stroke related brain injury receive comprehensive care from an experienced interdisciplinary team that recognizes symptoms quickly and takes immediate action with advanced procedures and therapies.
-Our expert physicians, nurses and speech and physical therapists work together to help your child recover as quickly as possible – and keep you involved as an important part of our care team.
+At Children’s National Hospital, infants and children with stroke-related brain injury receive comprehensive care from an experienced multidisciplinary team that recognizes symptoms quickly and takes immediate action with advanced procedures and therapies.
+Our expert physicians, nurses, neuropsychologists and speech, occupational and physical therapists work together to help your child recover as quickly as possible – and keep you involved as an important part of our care team.

 Neonatal and Childhood Stroke Care at Children’s National: Why Choose Us?

-Children’s is one of the few hospitals in the country with a specialized, multidisciplinary team of childhood stroke experts, and offers the only comprehensive pediatric program in the greater Washington, D.C. area.
-We are national leaders in the care of every kind of stroke that affects infants and children, including arterial ischemic strokes, hemorrhagic strokes and cerebral sinovenous thrombosis, treating a large number of patients each year.
+Children’s National is one of the few hospitals in the country with a specialized, multidisciplinary team of childhood stroke experts and offers the only comprehensive pediatric stroke program in the greater Washington, D.C. area.
+We are national leaders in the care of every kind of stroke that affects infants and children, including arterial ischemic stroke, hemorrhagic stroke, and cerebral sinovenous thrombosis, and we care for a large number of patients each year.
 Our neonatal critical care and neurology programs are ranked among the very best in the nation by U.S. News & World Report, providing you with confidence that your child is receiving the highest quality care.

 What You Can Expect:

-- Rapid, comprehensive evaluations including advanced neuroimaging to quickly identify if and where a stroke has occurred
+- Rapid, comprehensive evaluation including advanced neuroimaging to quickly identify if and where a stroke has occurred

 - Access to therapies administered in the few hours following a stroke